 I. HEALTH and SAFETY INFORMATION Yes No 1.
-Are there any AML-related easily accessible unguarded open mine entries posing a danger to human life, safety, and health?
+Are there any AML-related, easily accessible, unguarded, open mine entries posing a danger to human life, safety, and health?
 2. Is there any occupied structure, public use facility, improved public road, or public use park or recreational area located within 300 feet of the PA?
 3. Is there any evidence of either frequent visitation or easy access road capable of carrying vehicles to the PA?
+4. Is there a condition, not described above, causing an immediate or potential danger?
+If so, describe the condition and danger in full detail in Section II.

-Positive answers to Question 1 and Question 2 indicate the problem can qualify to meet Priority 1 criteria with adequate justification included in the narrative description.
+Positive answers to Question 1 and Question 2 or 4 indicate the problem can qualify to meet Priority 1 criteria with adequate justification included in the narrative description.

-Positive answers to Question 1 and Question 3 indicate the problem can qualify to meet Priority 2 criteria with adequate justification included in the narrative description.
+Positive answers to Question 1 and Question 3 or 4 indicate the problem can qualify to meet Priority 2 criteria with adequate justification included in the narrative description.